SEED ORDERS OVER $100 SHIP FREE!

 $30.00

-**Fall and early spring is the best transplanting window.
+Leeks will ship early-April!
 This timeframe ensures that our Minnesota-grown Wild Leeks make it out of our garden beds and into yours before they start to grow, allowing for an adjustment period on site.
 If you cannot receive your order and transplant Leeks the first 2 weeks of April, please note "Fall Delivery" in the ORDER INSTRUCTIONS box when placing your online order and we can delay the shipment until October.

 Wild Leeks are renowned for their edible bulbs and leaves that have a mild onion flavor.
 The foliage dies back as the flower stalk emerges.
 Throughout June and July, buds burst out of their papery confines and open to reveal creamy-white flowers that bloom in a bountiful, domed cluster.
 This species provides welcome pops of brightness in the shade garden after most ephemerals are spent.
 As the summer months progress, the blossoms dry and showcase pearly black seeds.
 This seedhead will often persist throughout the fall and winter months.